-Two main approaches are utilized to minimize the TMR caused by various disturbance sources.
-One is to increase the servo bandwidth and the other is to suppress the specific disturbances [2].
-Ideally, a higher-bandwidth servo can suppress a wider range of disturbances.
-However, the servo bandwidth is limited by the mechanical resonances of the actuator.
-Therefore, in recent years there has been intensive research on suppressing the narrow-band disturbances around or above the open-loop 0-dB crossover frequency because such disturbances are becoming another dominant TMR source.
+Y. Wang and L. Xie are with the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore 639798. eyywang@ntu.edu.sg; elhxie@ntu.edu.sg source.
 For this goal, many specific filters have been reported such as the high-gain filter [3], the phase-stabilized controller [4], the phase-lead peak filter [5]-[7], the resonant filter [8], [9], the time-varying group filter [10], the adaptive peak filter [11], [12], and those developed by using various control theories [13]-[16].
 The design of such disturbance filters is not straightforward because if not properly designed, whether the control system is liable to be unstable or the error sensitivity curve of the feedback loop is severely humped at some unexpected frequencies, which indicates that other disturbances therein would be adversely amplified.

-In this paper, a factorization approach is employed for trackfollowing control due to its facility to obtain a desired target sensitivity function in terms of a unique design parameter.
+In this paper, a factorization approach is employed for track-following control due to its facility to obtain a desired target sensitivity function in terms of a unique design parameter.
 By decomposing the controller structure, we further reveal some instructive properties of the control system and address a design method for the disturbance filter to suppress the narrow-band disturbances at some specific frequencies.
 Compared with our previous filter design [5]-[7], the proposed design method in this paper has two improvements: 1) Multiple disturbances can be suppressed in a unified design process with guaranteed stability.
-2) Based on the error sensitivity curve of the nominal feedback loop, the resultant hump due to inserting the disturbance filter is evenly distributed along the high-frequency region only, where the disturbances are normally much less.
-This improvement is useful because most of the existing filters based on classical loop shaping design usually have to compromise with worsening the sensitivity function's gains at the neighbouring disturbance frequencies, e.g., [3], [5], [8].
-In addition, compared with the KYP-based design method [16] for loop shaping, the proposed design process is relatively simple and the derived disturbance filter is more easily implementable.
+2) Based on the error sensitivity curve of the nominal feedback loop, the resultant hump due to inserting the disturbance filter is smoothly distributed along the high-frequency region only, where the disturbances are normally much less.
+This improvement is useful because the existing loop-shaping based methods usually have to compromise with worsening the sensitivity function's gains around the disturbance frequencies, e.g., [3], [5], [8].
 To verify the efficacy of the proposed method, simulation analysis and experiments on a real HDD are conducted.
 The results demonstrate that the dominant disturbances around the servo bandwidth can be effectively suppressed, leading to a remarkable reduction of the 3σ value of the position error signal (PES).
-In addition, we compare the performance between the proposed filter and two other existing filters to further justify the advantage of the proposed filter for sensitivity loop shaping.